What recommendations can you provide regarding ensuring the information our entity has received regarding 340B policy is accurate?

 Hotline Complaint Submission Form (MS Word - 178 KB)

 Can the receipt of in-kind contributions through section 317 or 318 of the Public Health Service Act (PHSA) qualify an entity for participation in the 340B Drug Pricing Program?
 What are in-kind contributions for purposes of 340B Program eligibility?

 What is a “Pickle” hospital, and is it true that the "greater than 11.75% DSH Adjustment percentage" requirement is waived for them?

-May an outpatient facility that is reimbursed by CMS as a provider-based facility, but not included on the most recently filed cost report, access 340B drugs under the final guidance published in 1994?
+May an outpatient facility that is reimbursed by CMS as a provider based facility, but not included on the most recently filed cost report, access 340B Drugs under the final guidance published in 1994?

 Does HRSA authorize covered entities to retroactively change previous quarters’ transactions from a non-340B transaction into a 340B price transaction, or to convert from a GPO purchase into non-GPO purchase, through credit and rebill process arranged between the covered entity and the wholesaler?

 HRSA has not authorized the use of a credit/rebill, banking, or similar process to re-characterize previous transactions.
 Covered entities participating in the 340B Program are responsible for requesting 340B pricing at the time of the original purchase.
 If a covered entity wishes to reclassify a previous purchase as 340B, covered entities should first notify manufacturers and ensure all processes are fully transparent with a clear audit trail that reflects the actual timing and facts underlying a transaction.
 The covered entity retains responsibility for ensuring full compliance and integrity of their use of the 340B Program.